Chrianto99/PWE-Thesis-Paper/README.md

 - **Purpose**: Generates the simulation environment and network graph.
 - **Functions**:
   - Randomly places SDMs, transmitters, and receivers on walls and ceiling.
-  - Adds obstacles that block specific signal paths (using normal vectors).
+  - Adds obstacles (spheres) that block specific signal paths.
   - Computes far-field EM propagation paths between all elements.
   - Simulates **SDM steering and diffusion functions**.
   - Builds and exports **routing tables** for all SDMs.